First English Civil War: 1642

 Over the winter of 1641 to 1642, many towns strengthened their defences, and purchased weapons, although not necessarily due to fears of civil war.
 Lurid details of the Irish Rebellion of 1641 meant many were more concerned by reports of a planned Catholic invasion.
 Both sides supported raising troops to suppress the rising, but alleged Royalist conspiracies to use them against Parliament meant neither trusted the other with their control.
-When Charles left London after failing to arrest the Five Members in January 1642, he handed Parliament control of the largest city, port and commercial centre in England, its biggest weapons store in the Tower of London, and best equipped local militia, or Trained bands.
+When Charles left London after failing to arrest the Five Members in January 1642, he handed Parliament control of the largest city, port and commercial centre in England, its biggest weapons store in the Tower of London, and best equipped local militia, or trained bands.

-Founded in 1572, these were organised by county, controlled by Lord-lieutenants appointed by the king, and constituted the only permanent military force in the country.
+Founded in 1572, these were organised by county, controlled by lord-lieutenants appointed by the king, and constituted the only permanent military force in the country.
 The muster roll of February 1638 shows wide variations in size, equipment and training; Yorkshire had the largest, with 12,000 men, followed by London with 8,000, later increased to 20,000.
 'Royalist' counties like Shropshire or Glamorgan had fewer than 500 men.

 In March 1642, Parliament approved the Militia Ordinance, claiming control of the trained bands; Charles responded with his own Commissions of Array.
 More important than the men were the local arsenals, with Parliament holding the two largest in London, and Hull.
 These belonged to the local community, who often resisted attempts to remove them, by either side.
 In Royalist Cheshire, the towns of Nantwich, Knutsford and Chester declared a state of armed neutrality, and excluded both parties.

-Ports were vital for access to internal and external waterways, the primary method of importing and transporting bulk supplies until the advent of railways in the 19th century.
-Most of the Royal Navy declared for Parliament, allowing them to protect the trade routes vital to the London merchant community, block Royalist imports and resupply isolated Parliamentarian garrisons.
+Ports provided access to internal and external waterways, the primary method of moving bulk supplies until the advent of railways in the 19th century.
+Most of the Royal Navy remained loyal to Parliament, allowing them to protect the trade routes vital to the London merchant community, block Royalist imports and resupply isolated Parliamentarian garrisons.
 It also made other countries wary of antagonising one of the strongest navies in Europe by providing support to their opponents.
-By September, forces loyal to Parliament held every major port in England apart from Newcastle, which prevented Royalist areas in Wales, South-West and North East England from supporting each other.
-In February 1642, Charles sent his wife, Henrietta Maria, to the Hague to raise money and purchase weapons; lack of a secure port delayed her return until February 1643, and even then, she narrowly escaped capture.
+By September, Parliament controlled every major port in England apart from Newcastle, which prevented Royalist areas in Wales and South West and North East England from supporting each other.
+When Charles sent Queen Henrietta Maria to the Hague in February 1642 to purchase weapons, lack of a secure port delayed her return until February 1643, and even then, she narrowly escaped capture.